 Lastly, customers get more personalized experiences using AI-powered chats, since companies can access consumers’ historical interactions and base future conversations and offers on those insights.

 When you’re sure the wide world of AI is for you, the first thing to do is find out which roles companies are hiring for.
 As a place to start, some in-demand AI occupations include software engineers, data scientists, and software development scientists.
 Other AI-related occupations that are in demand include product managers and business development roles.

 The next step is understanding the skills you need for each role.
 For example, suppose you want to pursue a career in AI software engineering.
 In that case, you’d have to possess a background in mathematics and statistics, since you’d have to have an advanced mathematical intuition and understanding of algorithms and know how to interpret the results.
 You’d also have to be passionate about learning new things since new algorithms and approaches develop rapidly.

 No matter which type of AI role you’re applying for, another thing that’s highly desirable is creativity—the AI industry is full of new challenges and requires finding innovative solutions.
 In addition, all AI professionals need to have the perseverance to work on long and challenging projects—you have to be ready to try different things before finding the best solution, be patient and persistent, and be enthusiastic about the process.

 Finally, you’ll want to understand which companies are hiring AI roles.
-For a place to start, some of the top companies that regularly hire for AI-related roles include Adobe, Amazon, Facebook, Intel, NVIDIA, Rakuten, Uber, and Wells Fargo.
+For a place to start, some of the top companies that regularly hire for AI-related roles include Adobe, Amazon, Facebook, NVIDIA, Rakuten, and Wells Fargo.